Bedford, Anya, Bryant, and Hayden share the same underlying structure and functionality. This guide applies to all these templates.

 Bedford supports a navigation sidebar on pages within folders and Indexes, and a category navigation sidebar on Products Pages.

-- For all sidebar navigations, use the tweaks in the Sidebar section of the Style Editor to adjust fonts and colors, hide the sidebar title, or hide the navigation altogether.
+- For all sidebar navigations, use the tweaks in the Sidebar section of Site Styles to adjust fonts and colors, hide the sidebar title, or hide the navigation altogether.

 - Sidebar navigation doesn't support adding content with blocks.